“If you build it, they will come” is a fantasy.

 “How is it going, he asks.

 – Amazing, you answer.
 Here’s why.
-My business, which your business is amazing because…”.
+My business, which does xyz, is amazing because…”.

 If your business idea does not support the amazing life you have five years from now, don’t do it.
 If it does support you…then that’s the first positive sign.